yan2014/Data-and-Visual-Analytic/README.md

-It used R programming to do data-related practices.
+It used R programming to implement (Batch/Stochastic) gradient descent for machine learning：Linear Regression and Logistic Regression.